Package 'gamlss.prepdata'

 Description

-The function data_part() takes a data set and creates a new identical data set with an extra factor called partition which can be used to allocate data in different data sets.
+The function data_part() takes a data.frame and creates a new identical data.frame with an extra factor called partition which can be used to allocate data in different data sets.

-i) if partition=2L the factor has two levels train, and test.
+i) if the option of the function is partition=2L the factor has two levels train, and test.

-ii) if partition=3L the factror has three levels train, for training data, val for validation data and test for test data.
+ii) if the option of the function is partition=3L the factror has three levels train, for training data, val for validation data and test for test data.

-iii) if partition > 4L say K then the levela are "1", "2"..."K".
-The factor then cen be used for K cross validation sets.
+iii) if the option of the function is partition > 4L say K then the levels of the factor are "1", "2"..."K".
+The factor then can be used to identify K-fold cross validation sets (up to K=20).

-the function data_part_list() in does similar things like the function data_part() but instead of adding a factor to the data creates a list with ellements the training, test and validation data sets.
-Note that this function do not allow k-fold cross-validation or bootsrapping indexing.
+The function data_part_list() in parform a similar task like the function data_part() but instead of adding a factor to the data creates a list with ellements data.frames.
+Note that this function do allow K-fold cross-validation creation (up to 20 K-folds), see also the function data_Kfold().

-The function data_part_index() takes a data.frame and produces a list of indeces which then can be used to select diffetent sections of the data.
+The function data_Kfold() takes a data.frame and produces a matrix of indeces which then can be used to fit diffetent sections of the data for cross validation.

 The function data_cut() takes a data.frame and selects randomly specified % of the data.
-For data.frames with more than 50.000 observations is automatically select part of the data.
-The function data_cut() is used a lot in the plotting routines to make sure that plots ate not take for ever.
+It is usually applied to graphical function =to reduce time for plotting; For data.frames with more than 50.000 observations is automatically select part of the data.

 Usage